SasanTazayoni/L2D-driving-school-CI-PP4/README.md

 * Content integrity - As a site administrator I can delete/update posts or comments from any user so that I can remove inappropriate content, thus maintaining the integrity of the platform.
 * Content review and approval - As a site administrator I can review and approve/disapprove user-generated content so that I ensure the site is free of irrelevant information or spam.
+* Appointment management - As a site administrator I can edit/remove appointments so that I can efficiently manage the schedule and ensure accurate and up-to-date information.

 **User Experience and Design**